Pedro Porro: Sporting CP

 On 16 August 2020, Porro joined Sporting CP on a two-year loan deal until 30 June 2022 with the option of making the move permanent for €8.5 million (£7 million).

-On 1 October 2020, he made his debut for the club in a 1–0 home win against Aberdeen in the third qualifying round of the UEFA Europa League.
-After arriving in Lisbon at the Estádio José Alvalade under some suspicion for young age, Porro immediately established himself as starter in the right side of the defence, making his league debut in a 2–0 away win against Paços de Ferreira.
-He scored his first goal for the Leões on 1 November in a 4–0 win over Tondela.
+On 24 September 2020, he made his debut for the club in a 1–0 home win against Aberdeen in the third qualifying round of the UEFA Europa League.
+After arriving in Lisbon at the Estádio José Alvalade under some suspicion for young age, Porro immediately established himself as starter in the right side of the defence, making his league debut in a 2–0 away victory against Paços de Ferreira.
+He scored his first goal for the Leões on 1 November in a 4–0 victory against Tondela.
 For his outstanding performances for the club, Porro was named the Primeira Liga's Defender of the Month for three consecutive months, between November and January 2021.
 On 23 January, Porro scored the only goal in the defeat of Braga to help his club win the Taça da Liga.
 Three days later, Porro scored a shot outside the box, in a 2–0 away victory against Boavista.
 His strike was later voted as the Primeira Liga's Goal of the Month.
 He played 30 games for the eventual champions, ending a 19-year drought, while also being named in the Team of the Year.

-At the beginning of the following season, Porro continued with outstanding performances, providing an assist for Nuno Santos in a 1–1 home draw against Sporting's rivals Porto, and scored two goals from the penalty spot on two consecutive league games, in a 1–0 win over Estoril on 19 September and a 1–0 win over Marítimo on 24 September, which earned him the Primeira Liga's Defender of the Month award for two consecutive months in August and September.
-On 24 November, Porro scored the third goal against Borussia Dortmund in a 3–1 home win at a group stage match of the 2021–22 UEFA Champions League, by converting the rebound after Gregor Kobel saved a penalty from Pedro Gonçalves, to ensure his team qualification to the round of sixteen, for the first time since the 2008–09 season.

-Shortly after, Porro began suffering from recurring hamstring injuries, which sidelined him for two months of the season.
+At the beginning of the following season, Porro continued with outstanding performances, providing an assist for Nuno Santos in a 1–1 home draw against Sporting's rivals Porto, and scored two goals from the penalty spot on two consecutive league games – in a 1–0 victory against Estoril on 19 September and a 1–0 victory against Marítimo on 24 September – which earned him the Primeira Liga's Defender of the Month award for two consecutive months in August and September.
+On 24 November, Porro scored the third goal against Borussia Dortmund in a 3–1 home victory at a group stage match of the 2021–22 UEFA Champions League, by converting the rebound after Gregor Kobel saved a penalty from Pedro Gonçalves, to ensure his team qualification to the round of sixteen, for the first time since the 2008–09 season.
+Shortly afterwards, Porro began suffering from recurring hamstring injuries, which sidelined him for two months of the season.
 He made his return from injury on 29 January 2022, with his crucial assist to Pablo Sarabia helping his team come from behind to defeat crosstown rivals Benfica 2–1 in the 2021–22 Taça da Liga final.

 On 16 May 2022, Sporting triggered Porro's buyout clause of €8.5m (£7.2m) million, signing him on a permanent three-year deal with a reported €20m (£17.6m) million buy-back clause.
-Following a successful season, where he helped Sporting to a runner-up finish behind rivals Porto by scoring five goals and providing seven assists, he was named in the Team of the Year for a second consecutive season.
+Following a season in which he helped Sporting to a runner-up finish behind rivals Porto, scoring five goals and providing seven assists, he was named in the Team of the Year for a second consecutive season.